 Some of my best finds have come from private land, I think this is due to one simple thing… nobody had bothered to metal detect there before.
 Now, don’t get me wrong, I’m not saying to just start digging up people’s lawns throwing caution to the wind.
 You still need to get permission to metal detect on the land from the landowner, if you don’t you are committing a crime, and that I will not endorse.
 But, if you can find some friends, or even just nice people you meet somewhere along the way, to let you search their back yard… you just might be in for an exciting find!

-Pro-Tip: People who have larger yards will be more likely to let you metal detect on them because they don’t see the slight malformation from the holes as that much of a disruption.
+Metal Detecting Tip: People who have larger yards will be more likely to let you metal detect on them because they don’t see the slight malformation from the holes as that much of a disruption.
+I’ve got a great article for getting permission to detect on private land – HERE

 Metal Detecting Laws in Maine